ceejbot/soulsy/README.md

 - [x] Rewrite or merely just tweak the script that builds the mod archive itself, with correctly-placed files.
 - [x] Test to see if the mod loads at all into the game.
 Fix whatever's broken.
 - [ ] Wire up the mod to MCM to show its config & write user settings.
-- [ ] Fix whatever looks bad, repeat.
+- [ ] Fix whatever looks bad; repeat.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
 - [ ] Update to CommonLibSE-NG.
+- [x] Make Rust log to a second file in the same directory as SKSE.
-- [ ] Get Rust logging to the same file as SKSE?
-Or at least log to a file in the same directory.
+- [ ] Make Rust log to the same file as SKSE, if this is even possible.
+Might not be worth it.
 - [ ] Add more Rust logging for happy-path cases, not just error cases.
 - [ ] Consider getting more testers.